Companies House Striking Off

-Once compulsory strike-off action recommences, if no objections to dissolution within two months from the publication of the Gazette notice, your company will be struck off.
+Once compulsory strike-off action recommences, if no objections are received to dissolution within two months from the publication of the Gazette notice, your company will be struck off.

 Is it possible to restore a Company to the Register once struck off?

 Yes.
-Though it may be difficult in some cases, an application to the court may be required, and costs are not low.
+Though it may be difficult in some cases, an application to the court may be required, and costs remain high.

 Can I incorporate another company using the same name, and how quick?

 Therefore, you need to wait for the company’s house to complete its job.

 Can I use a Company Strike Off for an Insolvent Company?

 Possibly!
 Though wise to explore insolvency options.
 Arrange a meeting with a Licensed Insolvency Practitioner to explore further.

-If there are no assets in the insolvent company, it may also be possible to finance a liquidation with a Company Strike Off.
-Though, you still have legal obligations to do to stop you potentially being held liable for the outstanding company debts.
+If the insolvent company has no assets, it may also be possible to finance a liquidation with a Company Strike Off.
+However, you still have legal obligations to stop you from potentially being held liable for the outstanding company debts.